MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ## Security desk notification

-Security desk notification is available with both Microsoft Calling Plans and Phone System Direct Routing.
+**Security desk notification is available with both Microsoft Calling Plans, Operator Connect, and Direct Routing.**

 You use a Teams emergency calling policy (TeamsEmergencyCallingPolicy) to configure who should be notified during an emergency call and how they are notified: chat only, conferenced in and muted, or conferenced in and muted but with the ability to unmute.
 You can also specify an external PSTN number of a user or group to call and join the emergency call.